 The treatment process consists of a series of steps.
-First, raw water is drawn from the Bellamy Reservoir.
-At the water plant coagulation chemicals are added and the water is gently mixed.
-The addition of these substances cause small particles to adhere to one another (called floc), making them easier to float to the surface in the Dissolved Air Floatation (DAF) system where they are skimmed off and sent to a drying bed.
-The water is then filtered through layers of anthracite to remove smaller suspended particles and turbidity (which is a measure of the cloudiness of the water) disappears and clear water emerges.
+First, source water is drawn from the Bellamy Reservoir.
+Prior to mixing, coagulation chemicals are added.
+The addition of these substances cause small particles to adhere to one another (called floc), making them easier to float to the surface in the Dissolved Air Floatation (DAF) system, where they are skimmed off and sent to a drying bed.
+The water is then filtered through layers of anthracite to remove smaller suspended particles and turbidity (which is a measure of the cloudiness of the water), and clear water emerges.
 Sodium hypochlorite (bleach) is added at this point for disinfection.
 We carefully monitor the amount of sodium hypochlorite, adding the lowest quantity necessary to protect the safety of your water without compromising taste.
-Finally, sodium hydroxide (used to adjust the final pH and alkalinity), fluoride' (used to prevent tooth decay) and a corrosion inhibitor (used to protect distribution system pipes) are added before the water is pumped to water storage tanks and into your home or business.
+Finally, sodium hydroxide (to adjust the final pH and alkalinity), fluoride (to prevent tooth decay), and a corrosion inhibitor (to protect distribution system pipes) are added before the water is pumped to water storage tanks and into your home or business.

-1The following statement, which is required under New Hampshire RSA 485:14-b is no longer valid although it is required by law to be posted in this consumer confidence report.
-The law requiring this statement went into effect when higher levels of fluoride were being added to public water systems.
-The new, lower level of fluoride being added is safe for infants and all other ages.
-The required fluoride statement is as follows: "Your public water supply is fluoridated.
+Based on new information from the Centers for Disease Control, the language in the 2012 Consumer Confidence Report (CCR) needs to be clarified regarding the exclusive use of fluoridated water for infant formula.
+The correct language for the 2012 CCR and for this current CCR is as follows with no qualifying language: "Your public water supply is fluoridated.
 According to the Centers for Disease Control and Prevention, if your child under the age of 6 months is exclusively consuming infant formula reconstituted with fluoridated water, there may be an increased chance of dental fluorosis.
 Consult your child's health care provider for more information."
-If you have any questions regarding this statement, please contact the NH Division of Public Health Services at 603-271-4535.